Marcela Guerra Castillo

 Marcela Guerra Castillo (born 7 November 1959) is a Mexican politician from Nuevo León.
-She was a local deputy in the Congress of Nuevo León and twice federal deputy of the Congress of Mexico.
-From 2012 to 2018, she was a senator representing the state of Nuevo León in the LXII and LXIII Legislatures.
+She was a local deputy in the Congress of Nuevo León and twice a federal deputy in the Congress of Mexico.
+From 2012 to 2018, she was a senator representing the state of Nuevo León in the LXII and LXIII Legislatures of the Mexican Congress.

 Early life and education

-Marcela Guerra was born on 7 November 1959 in Monterrey, Nuevo León, Mexico, she studied at the Monterrey Institute of Technology where she graduated from the Business Administration School.
-With studies in Civilization History at the Sorbonne University and the Institut Catholique de Paris in France.
+Marcela Guerra was born on 7 November 1959 in Monterrey, Nuevo León, Mexico.
+She studied at the Monterrey Institute of Technology, where she graduated from the Business Administration School, and studied Civilization History at the Sorbonne University and the Institut Catholique de Paris.

-She has participated in several seminaries and courses, among which are: the Executive Seminary "Opportunities and Challenges of Mexico's Future: Leadership and Performance Strategies by Harvard Kennedy School and the Seminary "Foreign Policy and Global Agenda" imparted by the Matias Romero Institute of the Secretariat of Foreign Affairs.
+She has participated in several seminars and courses, including the Executive Seminar "Opportunities and Challenges of Mexico's Future: Leadership and Performance Strategies" by Harvard Kennedy School and the Seminar "Foreign Policy and Global Agenda" imparted by the Matias Romero Institute of the Secretariat of Foreign Affairs.

 Elected office

 Nuevo León's LXIX Legislature

-Local Deputy in the LXIX Legislature of the Congress of Nuevo León via proportional representation of the VIII Local Electoral District of Nuevo León headed by Monterrey, which she occupied from 2000 to 2003.
-In this Legislature, served on the Committee on Human Development, as well as serving as President of the First Committee of Finance, President of the Municipal Development Committee, Chair of the Civic Causes and Audit Committee and Secretary of the Third Finance Commission.
+From 2000 to 2003, Guerra served as a local deputy in the 8th federal electoral district of Nuevo León for the LXIX (69th) Legislature of the Congress of Nuevo León.

+During her term, she held leadership positions in several legislative areas, including municipal development, civic oversight, and financing.
+She was also involved in human development policy.

 LIX Legislature of the Mexican Congress

-Federal Deputy in the LIX Legislature of the Mexican Congress during the 2003–2006 period where she represented the 5th federal electoral district of Nuevo León, based in Monterrey.
-In this legislature she was a member of the Committees on Public Service, Oversight of the Superior Auditor of the Federation, Science and Technology, Culture, Federal District and Special Public Service Committee; was also Secretary of the Board of the Standing Committee and the Committee of Radio, Television and Film.
+From 2003 to 2006, Guerra served as a federal deputy in the LIX (59th) Legislature of the Mexican Congress, where she represented the 5th federal electoral district of Nuevo León.

+During her term, she was involved in committees spanning oversight, culture, and innovation.
+She served on committees addressing public service, federal auditing, science and technology, as well as holding a secretary position on media regulation.
+She was also a member of the Superior Auditor of the Federation.

 LXI Legislature of the Mexican Congress

-Federal Deputy in the LXI Legislature of the Mexican Congress, representing the Nuevo León's 5th district (Monterrey) for the second time.
-In this legislature was a member of the Committees on Government and Equity and Gender, likewise served as Secretary of the Commission of Surveillance of the Superior Audit of the Federation.
+From 2009 to 2012, Guerra served as a federal deputy in the LXI (61st) Legislature of the Mexican Congress, representing the 5th federal electoral district of Nuevo León for the second time.

-She was also part of the Committee of the Study Center for the Advancement of Women and Gender Equality of the Chamber of Deputies of Mexico.

-As a member of the Inter-Parliamentary Union, she participated in numerous international forums legislating in favor of women.
+During this term, she was involved in committees on gender equality.
+She also served as a member of the Inter-Parliamentary Union, advocating for legislation in favor of women.